 discover learn connect

-In honour of culture of Indigenous Peoples peoples across Canada, the following resources are designed to help us discover, learn, connect and celebrate the unique heritage of Indigenous Peoples.
+This webpage was developed to help us understand, learn, connect and celebrate the unique and rich heritage of Indigenous Peoples.

 Four Faces of the Moon

-An Indigenous photographer travels through time to witness moments in her family’s history: the legacy of the railway, the slaughter of the buffalo, the impact of colonial land policies.
+An Indigenous photographer travels through time to witness moments in her family’s history: the legacy of the railway, the slaughter of the buffalo, and the impact of colonial land policies.
+Watch Amanda Strong’s animated short documentary on Youtube.
+(14 mins)

 Indian Horse

-The story follows the life of Canadian First Nations boy, Saul Indian Horse, as he survives residential school and life amongst the racism of the 1970s.
+The story follows the life of Canadian First Nations boy, Saul Indian Horse, as he survives residential school, a hockey career and the racism of the 1970s.
+A book and film are available about this captivating story of healing.
+(106 mins)

 The Secret Path